coverclock/com-diag-bin/README.md

 All of the scripts have names starting with "pi".
 Those that start with "piimage" deal with binary disk images and/or unmounted storage devices.
 Those that start with "pilocal" deal with mounted file systems.
-The pilocalbackup script is intended to be run on the Raspberry Pi that you are backing up; the other scripts can be run on a RPi or another host.
+I run the pilocalbackup script on the Raspberry Pi that I am backing up;
+the other scripts can be run on a RPi or another host.

-In the examples below, /dev/sdx is a micro-SD (uSD) card for a Raspberry PI on which /dev/sdx1 (partition one) is the boot partition and /dev/sdx2 (partition two) is the root partition, and /dev/sdy is the backup media (e.g. an SSD) with a (for example) ext4 file system on /dev/sdy1 (partition one). "framistat" is a stand-in for a RPi host name. "doodad" is a stand-in for a Raspbian distribution like "buster".
+In the examples below, /dev/sdx is a micro-SD (uSD) card for a Raspberry PI on which /dev/sdx1 (partition one) is the boot partition and /dev/sdx2 (partition two) is the root partition, and /dev/sdy is the backup media (e.g. an SSD) with a (for example) ext4 file system on /dev/sdy1 (partition one).
+It is only by my own personal convention that I mount the boot (/boot) and root (/) file systems on the mount points /mnt1 and /mnt2 respectively, and the backup up SSD on /mnt.

+"framistat" is a stand-in for a RPi host name. "doodad" is a stand-in for a Raspbian distribution like "buster".

 The partitioning of the uSD card depends on the Raspbian verion, and the scripts make use of the version code name: "jessie" for 8.x,